-• Staff across the school e.g. Midday Supervisors and Teaching Assistants can give dojo points.
+- clear, sensitive verbal direction from staff indicating the reasons for the allocation of both their positive and negative dojos, with reference to the school rules of safe, ready and respectful. - Staff across the school e.g. Midday Supervisors and Teaching Assistants can give dojo points.
 Midday supervisors report back verbally to teachers after lunchtime.
 The senior midday also gives awards in merit assembly for two children each week (EYFS/KS1 and KS2).

-\During COVID-19 restrictions, well-being time will take place in class on a Friday afternoon.
+As necessary to manage COVID-19 restrictions, well-being time will take place in class on a Friday afternoon.
 Appropriate activities will be organised by staff and children who require conversations relating to behaviour will be spoken to.